How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Introduction

-The purpose of this paper is to investigate the computational complexity of deciding consensus.
-Before we state our main results, we illustrate with a small example that deciding consensus may be a non-trivial task.
+Let us quickly illustrate with a small example that whether a set of matrices forms a consensus set may be subtle.
 Consider the two graphs of Figure \ref{gg}.
 To a graph $G$ we associate a stochastic matrix $A$ by defining $a_{ij}=1/d(i)$ if $(i,j)$ is an edge in $G$, and $a_{ij}=0$ otherwise.
 Here $d(i)$ is the number of neighbors of node $i$, where we count node $i$ as its own neighbor if it has a self-loop.
 To the graphs of Figure \ref{gg} we associate to the two stochastic matrices $A_1, A_2$ and we claim that these do not form a consensus set.
-Indeed, it is easy to verify that {\ao the product $A_1 A_2$ has the property that the rows corresponding to nodes $A$ and $E$ have only a single nonzero entry, namely a $1$ on the diagonal .} It therefore follows that the limit $\lim_k (A_1 A_2)^k$ does not approach a rank-$1$ matrix and the matrices $A_1$ and $A_2$ do not form a consensus set.
+Indeed, it is easy to verify that the product $A_1 A_2$ has the property that the rows corresponding to nodes $A$ and $E$ have only a single nonzero entry, namely a $1$ on the diagonal.
+It therefore follows that the limit $\lim_k (A_1 A_2)^k$ does not approach a rank-$1$ matrix and the matrices $A_1$ and $A_2$ do not form a consensus set.

 Consider now instead the stochastic transition matrices associated to the two graphs $G'_1$ and $G'_2$ of Figure \ref{ggg}.
 Note that the only difference with the graphs of Figure \ref{gg} is the additional self-loop at node $E$.
 This turns out to make a difference for consensus: {\ao a simple computation reveals that every product of length $4$ of these two matrices has a column whose entries are strictly positive.
-It is well-known (and, in any case, follows out of the more general results we will show in Section 2) that this implies these two matrices form a consensus set.}
+It is well-known (and, in any case, follows out of the more general results we will show - see Example 2 in Section \ref{examples}) that this implies these two matrices form a consensus set.}